blundbye/Getting_And_Cleaning_Data/Codebook.md

 Codebook
 ========
 This codebook describes the variables in the tab-delimited text file TidyData.txt.
-The dataset is produced running the script file `run_analysis.R`
+The dataset is produced running the R-script file `run_analysis.R`

 Variables and descriptions
 ------------------------------